 Single item insurance

 With single item insurance, you can cover one or more individual items in your home.
 It's slightly different from traditional contents insurance because it lets you pick and choose specific items you want to protect, such as your phone, laptop and camera.
+It can cover you for events including fires, theft or accidental damage.

 What is single item insurance?